Adversarial Inverse Reinforcement Learning for Mean Field Games: Implementation Details

-{\bf Environment Settings.} We sample expert trajectories with $T = 50$ time steps, consider $N = 100$ agents and set the discounted factor $\gamma=0.99$.
-In expert training, we repeat ERMFNE operator to compute the MF flow.
+In ERMFNE expert training, we repeat the fixed point iteration to compute the MF flow.
 We terminate at the $i$th iteration if the mean squared error over all steps and all state is below or equal to $10^{-10}$, i.e.,

-{\bf Experiment Environments.} We carry out experiments on a machine with 3 GHz Quad-Core Intel Core i5 CPU and 8GB RAM.